Wilton, Iowa: Education

 The Wilton Community School District, home to the Wilton Beavers and part of the River Valley Conference, serves Wilton, Moscow, and the surrounding rural areas.
 The school district includes an elementary school and a junior/senior high school, which is now a connecting part of the new elementary.
 The school has a student-teacher ratio of 12:1.

 Media

-Wilton-Durant Advocate News is a weekly newspaper in the area.
-Daily newspapers such as The Muscatine Journal and Quad-City Times are available.
+The Wilton-Durant Advocate News is a weekly newspaper in the area.
+Daily newspapers such as the Muscatine Journal and the Quad-City Times are available.

 Wilton Jr./Sr. High School has a student-run school news website called This Just In, which is maintained during the school year by journalism students.
 The class also produces a student newspaper called "The Beaver Tale" which is printed monthly during the school year in the Advocate News.